 - 100% of students enrolled in an AP course sit for the AP exam

 - Students must earn a 90 percent or higher grade in all their classes before being allowed to enroll in these courses

-I took a biology class at UNR over the summer and the professor originally didn’t want to let me join because I hadn’t taken college chemistry yet.
-From her experience, high school biology classes usually don't prep kids enough for her class.
+I took a biology class at UNR over the summer, and the professor originally didn’t want to let me join because I hadn’t taken college chemistry yet.
+From her experience, high school chemistry classes usually didn't prep kids enough for her class.
 Once I was in the class, I didn’t have any issues with the chemistry sections.
 The professor mentioned that she was impressed, specifically mentioning that my chemistry background (from SRS) was extremely strong, especially considering that it was only a high school class.
 This proves how college preparatory it was.

 Aryan Shukla ('20)